aabiji/adventofcode/2024/log.md

 Day 9: Interesting problem.
 Took a lot of tries to get right.
 Decided to completely change my approach for part 2.

 Day 10: My solution to the problem was so satisfying.
 Like it's basically just depth first search but with extra rules

+Day 11: For the first part I was surprised that brute forcing was fast enough.
+The second part is a caching problem.
+Hashmaps to the rescue yet again.